epiforecasts/euro-hub-ensemble/README.md

 ### Feedback

 All feedback is very welcome - just open an [Issue](https://github.com/covid19-forecast-hub-europe/euro-hub-ensemble/issues) with your comments.
-I would  especially appreciate thoughts on:
+We would  especially appreciate thoughts on:

 - Bugs or potential improvements to code or documentation
 - Ease of use as an example for extracting, transforming, and loading Forecast Hub data (particularly from the perspective of users who are less/un-familiar with using data stored on Github)